Reliable Electrical Inspections

 A GFCI circuit breaker provides ground-fault protection starting at the breaker, so the entire circuit has ground-fault protection.
 A GFCI receptacle provides ground-fault protection for whatever is plugged into it; it has load-side terminals that provide downstream protection for any other receptacle(s) or device(s) on the circuit.

 Receptacles installed in the following dwelling unit locations must be GFCI protected (and the GFCI device must be in a readily accessible location) [210.24(A)].
-Figure 01

 (1) Bathrooms.